-Already, global warming is having a measurable effect on the planet.
+Already, the consequences and effects of global warming are measurable and visible on the planet.

 "We can observe this happening in real time in many places," Josef Werne, a professor of geology and environmental science at the University of Pittsburgh, told Live Science.
 "Ice is melting in both polar ice caps and mountain glaciers.
 Lakes around the world, including Lake Superior, are warming rapidly — in some cases faster than the surrounding environment.
 Animals are changing migration patterns and plants are changing the dates of activity," such as trees budding their leaves earlier in the spring and dropping them later in the fall.

 Here is an in-depth look at the ongoing effects of global warming.

 Global warming increases average temperatures and temperature extremes(opens in new tab)